Tangent-H/EE326-Digital-Image-Processing-Lab/Lab2/report/report.md

 Since the `round()` function in `Python` is already searching for the nearest integer, we need not write another function to do this.

-The output image of the nearest neighbor interpolation looks something like Figure \ref{}.
+The output image of the nearest neighbor interpolation looks something like Figure ref.

 ![rice_nearest](./assets/rice_nearest.jpg)